Erasmus+ exchange destinations

 The Erasmus+ programme entails a web-based language proficiency test and language courses.
 Language tests are carried out if the student’s primary working language will be English, German, French, Spanish, Italian, Dutch, Portuguese, Greek, Swedish, Danish, Polish, Czech, Bulgarian, Croatian, Hungarian, Romanian or Slovak.
 The purpose of the language test is to provide you with information about the level of your language skills and to measure the development of your language skills during your time abroad.
 The language test is obligatory for all students partaking in the Erasmus+ programme, and only native speakers of the language of study are exempt.
 Students must complete the obligatory test before the exchange period and after their return.

 Language tests and courses are carried out via the European Commission’s OLS online service (Online Linguistic Support Tool).
 Students require a license to take the language test and course.
-The University of Tampere distributes and coordinates licenses for the OLS online service.
+Tampere University distributes and coordinates licenses for the OLS online service.
 The University’s Erasmus coordinator monitors the completion of tests and courses.
 Students will receive details by e-mail when they are granted a language test licence, along with a link to use to take the test after the first grant instalment has been awarded.
 Licences for the language courses will be sent later.
 The second part of the test must be completed after the exchange.

 Language courses for all languages covered by the OLS system (English, German, French, Spanish, Italian, Dutch, Portuguese, Greek, Swedish, Danish, Polish, Czech, Bulgarian, Crotian, Hungarian, Romanian or Slovak) should take place through the system – other language courses are no longer supported in these languages (for example intensive language courses offered by the host university before the semester).